CINPLA/exdir/README.md

 ## Principles ##

-- EXP should be based on existing open standards where suitable to avoid solving problems that have already been solved, such as storing binary data.
+- EDS should be based on existing open standards where suitable to avoid solving problems that have already been solved, such as storing binary data.

 ## Background ##

-The Expipe Format was designed due to a need at the Centre for Integrative Neuroplasticity (CINPLA) at the University of Oslo for a format that would fit the experimental pipeline.
+The EDS was designed due to a need at the Centre for Integrative Neuroplasticity (CINPLA) at the University of Oslo for a format that would fit the experimental pipeline.
 While researching the different options, we found that the neuroscience